scorphus/walt/README.md

     $ walt generate_config_sample > config.toml

 Then change the configuration accordingly.
-These are default values:
+These are the default values:

 ```toml
 log_level = "INFO" # Logging level